Packages Available: Spring, Summer and Fall

 Next, enter the Prince Edward Island National Park.
 The breathtaking scenery of the coastline is second to none in Atlantic Canada.
 There will be a photo stop at the bluffs that overlook the red cliffs and pink sand of Cavendish Beach.

 Travel back to Charlottetown and say goodbye to your guide.
 Check into your hotel for a one-night stay.
-(Best Western or similar)
+This lovely, full-service hotel is located in the heart of downtown and in the midst of the shopping district.

 Check out of the hotel after breakfast and prepare to depart Prince Edward Island.
 Your last stop on the Island is at Cavendish Figurines, the best souvenir/gift shop in Eastern Canada.
 Not only will you enjoy the shopping, you will have the opportunity for a photo next to the world’s only “Anne” statue.
 Unique gifts from around the world are displayed in themed sections - large sea shell area with many exotic specimens, a lighthouse and replica ship section, an Anne of Green Gables house full of licensed products, a dog and cat section as well as thousands of T-shirts, caps and jackets.
 And, best of all, you are invited to get in touch with your inner child, put on red braids and become Anne!
 This store is so much fun that it has changed its name to Shop and Play.